FAQs for CPA/PFS Credential Holders

 If you receive notice FINRA does not have a record of your CPA/PFS, it may be due to a missing/incorrect CRD number on your CPA/PFS application.
 Contact the AICPA service center at 888.777.7077 to update your CRD number; then, resubmit the U-4 to FINRA.

-Valid and unrevoked CPA permit, certificate or license issued by a legally constituted state authority and which is in active status
+- Valid and unrevoked CPA permit, certificate or license issued by a legally constituted state authority

 What is the correct use of the CPA/PFS credential?